-The IRS has compared the payment information given to them by banks, employers, businesses, and other payers (1099, 1098, etc.), and placed it side-by-side with the tax return, assessing how the income, credits, and deductions pair with their original data.
-The AUR (automated underreporter function) which is integrated in the IRS’s system, will then automatically generate a CP2000 notice and send it to the taxpayer’s return address—if, of course, the information doesn’t add up.
+The IRS compares the payment information given to them by banks, employers, businesses, and other payers (1099, 1098, etc.), and places it side-by-side with your tax return.
+They then assess how your reported income, credits, and deductions pair with their original data.

-What they are looking for is undeclared income.
+Through this process, the IRS is looking for undeclared income.
 In most cases, undeclared income is simply a mistake made by the taxpayer on their tax return.
 In rarer cases, it is a deliberate evasion of income tax.
-Regardless, when the IRS sends a CP2000 notice, they are effectively saying ‘we see there is a mistake with your income value, here is your chance to fix it.’
+Regardless, when the IRS sends a CP2000 notice, they are effectively saying, “We see there is a mistake with your income value; here is your chance to fix it.”

 Understanding Your IRS Tax Notice CP2000

-The first page of the CP2000 should include three things; a summary of the IRS’s proposed changes, the appropriate phone number, and a list of steps you should take to address the notice.
+The first page of the CP2000 should include three things: a summary of the IRS’s proposed changes, and a list of steps you should take to address the notice, and where you should send your response.
 Additionally, it will:

 - Present the original amount(s) reported

-- Present the data on the IRS’s side given to them by the payer(s)
+- Present the data on the IRS’s side given to them by the taxpayer(s)

-- Present the payer’s ID, name, types of documents used, and the tax ID(s)
+- Present the payer’s ID, name, types of documents used, and the taxpayer ID(s)

 - Present the proposed changes to the tax, credits, or payments as administered by the IRS

 - Propose an increase or a decrease in the amount the recipient is liable for